softwaremagico/ThinkMachine-Advisor/PRIVACY POLICY.md

 ## What we collect

 The Software "Think Machine: Advisor" is used for creating fictional characters and therefore does not store, collects or share any personal data.
 "Think Machine: Advisor" neither uses any kind of  third-party tools for advertisments, marketing like Adwords or any other that can collect any personal data from your device.
-This software neither requires any kind of regisrtation or payment.
+This software neither requires any kind of registration or payment.